flamingo-suu/SHCommonSDK-Framework/README.md

 ## All method description

-- getDeviveUID: Get the device identify
+- `getDeviveUID`: Get the device identify
-- getDeviceName: Get the device name
+- `getDeviceName`: Get the device name
-- getPlatformName: Get the ios version
+- `getPlatformName`: Get the ios version
-- getBundleResourceByName: Get the bundle by name
+- `getBundleResourceByName`: Get the bundle by name
-- convertNSStringToNSData: Convert a NSString to NSData
+- `convertNSStringToNSData`: Convert a NSString to NSData
-- convertNSDataToNSString: Convert a NSData to NSString
+- `convertNSDataToNSString`: Convert a NSData to NSString
-- convertNSStringToNSDictionary: Convert NSString (JSON) to NSDictionary
+- `convertNSStringToNSDictionary`: Convert NSString (JSON) to NSDictionary
-- convertNSDictionaryToNSString: Convert NSDictionary to NSString(JSON)
+- `convertNSDictionaryToNSString`: Convert NSDictionary to NSString(JSON)
-- requestSynchronous: Send a synchronous request to server to get data
+- `requestSynchronous`: Send a synchronous request to server to get data
-- requestAsynchronous: Send an asynchronous request to server to get data
+- `requestAsynchronous`: Send an asynchronous request to server to get data

 ## How to use